 What Precautions Must Be Taken When Visiting The Island By Personally Owned Boats

-While the island provides entertainment for the entire family, follow these precautions to keep everyone safe.
+While the island provides entertainment for the entire family however, you must know how to get to Shark Tooth Island Savannah and follow precautions to keep everyone safe.

 Only visit the island at or near low tide.
 During high tide, the beach is nearly non-existent.
 You and your friends and family will not find teeth because the walkable area will be submerged in water.